 - 1/2 cup apple juice

 - 1/2 pound asparagus, stemmed and cut into 1 inch pieces

 - Salt and pepper, to taste

-- While the stock is heating add the olive oil to a medium stock pot and heat over medium to medium-high heat.
-When the oil is hot, add the onion and cook for 2-3 minutes.
+- While the stock is heating, add the olive oil to a medium stock pot and heat over medium to medium-high heat.
+When the oil is hot, add the onion and cook for 2 to 3 minutes.

-- Cook until the rice starts to get translucent on the edges, 3-5 minutes, stirring occasionally.
+- Cook until the rice starts to get translucent on the edges, 3 to 5 minutes, stirring occasionally.

-- Add the apple juice and asparagus and then continue adding stock and stirring until the rice is cooked through but not mushy.
+- Add the apple juice and asparagus to the rice pot, and then continue adding stock and stirring until the rice is cooked through but not mushy.

 - When the rice is cooked, remove it from the heat and stir in the shredded Parmesan.

 - Serve right away with additional Parmesan on top.

 - The stirring process takes some time, and you can’t really walk away from the dish at this point.
 Plan accordingly.
 The amount of liquid you will use and the cook time will vary depending on the weather and your rice, just test the done-ness of the rice along the way by tasting a small bit on a spoon.
 It should be like al dente pasta when it’s done, not mushy but not hard either.